-I’ve also made it mashed with a potato masher and an electric mixer.
-That texture is up to you but I personally prefer it with the potato masher so it’s not completely smooth.
+I’ve also mashed it with a potato masher and an electric mixer.
+That texture is up to you, but I prefer it with the potato masher so it’s not completely smooth.

 If you want even more spice, you could add about 1/2 teaspoon of cinnamon and 1/4 teaspoon of nutmeg to the sweet potato mixture.

--Bake the sweet potatoes 1-2 days before you need it.
+-Bake the sweet potatoes 1-2 days before you need them.
 Keep stored in the refrigerator.